esa/pagmo/doc/sphinx/tutorials/getting_started_with_hyper_volumes.rst

 **Note:** In case of several least/greatest contributors, PyGMO returns only one contributor out of all candidates arbitrarily.

-5. **contributions** - Returns a list of contributions for each of the point in a set.
+5. **contributions** - Returns a list of contributions for all points in the set.
-  This should return the same results as the successive call to the *exclusive* method for each of the points.
+  This returns the same results as the successive call to the *exclusive* method for each of the points.
+Due to the implementation, calling *contributions* once can be much faster (up to a linear factor) than computing all contributions separately by using *exclusive*.
-  Due to implementation details, explicit request for all contributions at once may be much faster (in the best case by the *O(n)* time) than computing each contribution using the *exclusive* method.

 .. code-block:: python